$0 Japan School Meeting Prep Checklist

 Medication (If Applicable)

 If your child takes ADHD medication, determine the legal status of that specific medication in Japan before anything else.
-Adderall and all amphetamine-based medications are strictly prohibited in Japan.
-Bringing them into the country is a criminal offense.
+Adderall (amphetamine salts) is strictly prohibited in Japan.
+Bringing it into the country is a criminal offense.

 Start identifying a certified English-speaking prescriber before you leave.
 Contact the clinic from your home country.
 Some can begin intake paperwork before your arrival.